wdullaer/SwipeActionAdapter/README.md

 ### Implement the SwipeActionListener

 The final thing to do is listen to swipe gestures.
 This is done by implementing the ```SwipeActionListener```.
-This interface has two methods:
+This interface has three methods:
 * ```boolean hasActions(int position)```: return true if you want this item to be swipeable
-* ```boolean onSwipe(int position, int direction)```: triggered when an item is swiped.
-Return true if you want the item to be dismissed, return false if it should stay visible.
-This method runs on the interface thread so perform any heavy logic in an ASyncThread
+* ```boolean shouldDismiss(int position, int direction)```: return true if you want the item to be dismissed, return false if it should stay visible.
+This method runs on the interface thread so if you want to trigger any heavy actions here, put them on an ```ASyncThread```
+* ```void onSwipe(int[] position, int[] direction)```: triggered when all animations on the swiped items have finished.
+You will receive an array of all swiped items, sorted in descending order with their corresponding directions.

 You should pass a reference of your ```SwipeActionListener``` to the ```SwipeActionAdapter```

 Here's the final implementation of our example's ```onCreate``` method: